CumulusNetworks/docs/content/cumulus-netq-413/Whats-New/_index.md

 The NetQ 4.13 server is compatible with NetQ agent 4.12 or later.
 You can install NetQ agents on switches and servers running:

-- Cumulus Linux 5.0.0 or later (Spectrum switches)
+- Cumulus Linux 5.9.2 or later (Spectrum switches)
 - Ubuntu 22.04

+NVIDIA recommends upgrading to the latest agent version.